 When it comes to features of the best torrent VPNs, there are a few key ones to look for:

-- VPN Kill Switch: The VPN kill switch feature is there to protect you if the VPN connection drops.
-It happens, even to the best of VPN services, so it’s nice to have this feature.
+- VPN Kill Switch: The kill switch feature is there to protect you if the encryption drops.
+It happens, even to the best of services, so it’s nice to have this feature.

 Best VPNs for Torrenting and P2P

 Let’s discuss some VPNs that are good for torrenting.
 All these services state explicitly that they allow P2P downloading.

 Some of them even have specific P2P-friendly servers you can connect to.